Glossary of Terms

 Buildings/Housing

-An asset class that includes all publicly owned buildings, facilities and community housing, as well as any buildings and facilities that support other asset areas.
+A type of infrastructure/asset class that includes all publicly owned buildings, including recreational facilities and community housing, as well as any buildings and facilities that support other infrastructure types/assets.

 Examples: city hall building, arena, buildings housing other processes (eg. wastewater or water treatment), fleet building